 The ride queue began outside, with Hanna Barbera cartoons played on a loop from overhead televisions all throughout the line.
 Cartoons included full episodes of “short shows” like Yogi Bear and longer clips of The Flinstones and The Jetsons.

 In the preshow area, there were three large projection screens, one rectangle screen with oval screens on either side.
 The screens were used to set up the ride’s storyline.
 On one oval screen, Yogi Bear showed up and started badgering guests for snacks.
 Then, Boo Boo popped up on the other oval screen to introduce a demonstration by William Hanna and Joseph Barbera.
 The animators appeared on the square screen in the middle and explained how they create animated cartoons.
 After drawing Elroy Jetson, he jumped off the paper as a 3D character.
 Next, Hanna demonstrated computer animation by creating Dick Dastardly’s space ship.
 Dastardly and Muttley popped out of the ship to ask if they could be in the next Hanna-Barbera project.
-They were told they would have to wait in line behind The Jetsons, The Flintstones, and Scooby-Doo.
+They were told they needed to wait in line behind The Jetsons, The Flintstones, and Scooby-Doo.

 This is where the trouble began.
 Dastardly and Muttley angrily kidnapped Elroy by pulling him into the computer with a toilet plunger gun.
 Then, the computer self-destructed.
 Yogi and Boo Boo jumped into action, pleading with guests to join them and the main theater doors opened.